How Do Varicose Veins Happen?

 Avoid smoking.
 Blood flow can be restricted by the nicotine that tightens your blood vessels.
 Smoking also raises your blood pressure, weakens the vessel walls and increases the chances of blood clots.

-The treatment that you chose will depend on what you prefer and what your doctor recommends.
+The treatment that you choose will depend on what you prefer and what your doctor recommends.
 You have different options, such as surgery, endovenous laser, sclerotherapy (liquid or foam) or a new, non-invasive treatment called echotherapie.
+Discover our blog article about treatment options.

-If you have doubts about having varicose veins, go seek professional medical advice.
+If you have doubts about having varicose veins, please ask for professional medical advice.